2021–22 SC Dnipro-1 season

-The 2021–22 season is SC Dnipro-1's 5th season in existence and the club's 3rd consecutive season in the top flight of Ukrainian football.
+The 2021–22 season was SC Dnipro-1's 5th season in existence and the club's 3rd consecutive season in the top flight of Ukrainian football.
 In addition to the domestic league, SC Dnipro-1 participated in the season's edition of the Ukrainian Cup.
-The season covered the period from 1 July, 2021 to 30 June, 2022.
+The season covered the period from 1 July 2021 to 30 June 2022.

 Season events

 On 11 June 2021, Valeriy Luchkevych was signed on a free transfer from Oleksandriya, with the player joining Dnipro-1 on 1 July once his previous contract expires.

 On 24 June 2021, Neven Đurasek was signed on a one-year loan deal from Dinamo Zagreb, with the player joining the club on 1 July once the summer transfer window opens.

 On 25 June 2021, Oleksandr Pikhalyonok, who played the previous year on loan from Shakhtar Donetsk, signed a 4-year contract with the team from Dnipro, with the transfer being valued at €700,000.

 On 25 June 2021, Andriy Tsurikov signed on a free transfer for Metalist Kharkiv, with the player joining the new club on 1 July after his contract expired.

 On 30 June 2021, Nazariy Rusyn was signed on a one-year loan deal from Dynamo Kyiv, with the player joining the club on 1 July once the summer transfer window opens.

 On 30 June 2021, four players left the club after their contracts expired.
 Oleksandr Safronov joined Desna Chernihiv, Zauri Makharadze joined Polissya Zhytomyr, Douglas joined Giresunspor, and Lucas Taylor joined PAOK.

 On 1 July 2021, Bohdan Sarnavskyi was loaned out to Kryvbas Kryvyi Rih on a one-year long deal.

 On 2 July 2021, Vagner Gonçalves was loaned out to Kryvbas Kryvyi Rih on a one-year long deal.

 On 5 July 2021, Valentin Cojocaru was signed for €100,000 from Viitorul Constanța, with the Romanian goalkeeper signing a 2-year contract.
 On the same day, Yevhen Past was signed on a free transfer after his contract with Desna Chernihiv expired, with the player signing a 2-year contract.

 On 12 July 2021, Mykyta Kravchenko was signed on a one-year loan deal from Dynamo Kyiv.